inclusionAI/Falcon/README.md

 ## License

-The benchmark is released under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.
+The benchmark is released under the **Apache License, Version 2.0** license.

-For the full legal text, see <https://creativecommons.org/licenses/by/4.0/>.
+For the full legal text, see <https://www.apache.org/licenses/LICENSE-2.0>.

 ---